mycad-org/mycad-base/README.md

 Provides the necessary geometric objects and algorithms needed to implement a CAD system.

+Provides a `Topology` data structure that can be used to manage topological entities in a CAD application.

+Can be built as follows:

 This project can be built using cmake:

 ```sh